lucialand/lucia-docs/docs/essentials/attributeBinding.md

 ## Binding Styles and Classes

 For styles and classes, you should use object syntax to toggle classes or specify styles.
+Classes rely on togglable boolean dependency, while styles require you specify a style value.

 ```html
 <div l-use="StylesAndClasses">